michael-milette/moodle-theme_gcweb/README.md

 * The theme has limited support for WET-BOEW widgets.
 To see the current state of WET-BOEW widget compatibility, download and install the [WET-BOEW-Moodle widgets](https://github.com/michael-milette/wet-boew-moodle-widgets) course in your instance of Moodle configured with a WET-BOEW-Moodle theme.
 * Accessibility is a high priority for the WET-BOEW-Moodle project.
 However it is not perfect yet.
 * This project does not attempt to correct accessibility issues which may exist in Moodle core code.
-In order to create a site that is WCAG 2.0 compliant, you will also need to address accessibility issues in Moodle itself.
+In order to create a site that is WCAG 2.1 Level AA compliant, you may also need to address accessibility issues in Moodle itself.
+Please consider reporting Moodle core issues in the [Moodle tracker](https://tracker.moodle.org) - and contribute fixes if you can.

 We are looking for volunteers or financial support to do functional testing, language testing, accessibility testing and RTL testing.